dogweather/forkful/content/en/java/testing-and-debugging/using-an-interactive-shell-repl.md

   \ for\u2026"
 lastmod: '2024-03-13T22:44:59.973925-06:00'
 model: gpt-4-1106-preview
-summary: "A REPL (Read-Eval-Print Loop) is an interactive shell that processes single\
-  \ user inputs, executes code, and returns the result.
-Programmers use it for\u2026"
+summary: A REPL (Read-Eval-Print Loop) is an interactive shell that processes single user inputs, executes code, and returns the result.
 title: Using an interactive shell (REPL)
 weight: 34
 ---